 This way of life, rooted in spirituality and active in the world, describes many people’s lives.
 If this describes you and you want to be part of this community, please join us.
 Check us out, jump right in, or just support us from where you are.

-Introductory Member: Sign up as a member below, AND, at least once a year do at least one of the following,
+- Introductory Member: Sign up as a member by emailing Shodo, AND, at least once a year do at least one of the following,

 - Learn: Participate in MWA retreats, classes, website discussions, etc, and/or inner spiritual practice,

 - Act: Volunteer at the farm or with MWA, other action (including spiritual activism) in harmony with MWA principles,

 - Donate: Donation in any amount is encouraged.

 - Engaged Member: Sign up as a member by emailing Shodo, AND do all of the following: